The Napa Wine Project

 Select Wines

-The 2019 Lang & Reed Chenin Blanc (Mendocino County) is made from vines more than 40 years old, remarkably still growing on AXR1 rootstock.
+The 2019 Lang & Reed Chenin Blanc, Mendocino County, is made from vines planted in 1978, remarkably still growing on AXR1 rootstock.
 The vineyard produces very low yields.
 This wine is medium straw in color; offers aromatics which initially are slightly steely or mineral driven and as it opens reveals some citrus brightness including notes of lemon and lime along with green apple.
 As the wine fully opens shows an aromatic sweetness including of vanilla.
 Offers flavors of red apple on the palate with an accompanying light rounded texture.
 This wine is balanced, clean and refreshing.
+This bottling was aged for 6 months in both French oak & stainless steel barrels.

-The 2018 Lang & Reed Napa Valley Chenin Blanc is pale to medium gold in color; initially offers a waxiness (honeycomb) on the bouquet and evolves to floral aromas including a beautiful jasmine like quality.
+The 2018 Lang & Reed Chenin Blanc, Napa Valley Chenin Blanc was sourced from a vineyard in Oak Knoll District close to the Napa River.
+This wine is pale to medium gold in color; initially offers a waxiness (honeycomb) on the bouquet and evolves to floral aromas including a beautiful jasmine like quality.
 It continues to open and shows notes of citrus blossom along with a light lemon/lime note.
 This wine shows an intensity of flavor from start to finish and lingers with a noticeable brightness and liveliness.
 Its texture is somewhat silky.
 This was the last vintage from this block in Oak Knoll as the owner replanted.
 However, a grower about 1/4 mile away from this vineyard notified the Skupny’s he had planted two acres of Chenin Blanc in 2021; moving forward the Lang & Reed Napa Valley Chenin Blanc will be sourced from this site.

 The 2014 Lang & Reed North Coast Cabernet Franc immediately shows plenty of fruit on the bouquet; it offers elegant yet riper aromatics including notes of dried rose petal, red cherry and darker spices along with toasted cedar.
 Shows mostly darker fruit on the plate with darker spices.
 Finishes with both grape and oak tannins and is dusty with lingering notes of toasted oak and darker fruit.
 The finish is somewhat savory, also showing flavors of crushed black pepper.
 Features slightly chewy but not overly robust tannins.
 13.5% alcohol.